jakubDoka/pew-pew/README.md

 Next we have `damageMultiplier`, it does what is says just set it to 10000, and you will see.

-`reload` sets delay between shots, so 1.0 is 1 second and 0.0 is 60 * second or more or less (depends on fps).
+`reload` sets delay between shots, so 1.0 is 1 shot per second and 0.0 is 60 shots per second or more or less (depends on fps).

 `bulletsPerShot` sets how many bullets gun will fire per one reload, so combination of inaccuracy and big bps will create shotgun.